Laragear/ReCaptcha/README.md

 ## Developing with ReCaptcha v2

 On local development, let the default [testing keys](https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do) be used.
-These are meant to be used on development, so in production you can easily change them for real keys.
+These are meant to be used on local development, so in production you can easily change them for real keys.

 On unit testing, the middleware will detect the environment and skip the mandatory challenge check.
 There is no need to [disable ReCaptcha](#enable-switch).

-## Testing with ReCaptcha v3 (score)
+## Developing with ReCaptcha v3 (score)

 On local development and unit testing, the middleware and will automatically create human responses.
-There is no need to [disable ReCaptcha](#enable-switch), but [enabling faking](#faking-recaptcha-scores) is mandatory to enable faking robot responses using `is_robot` on requests.
+There is no need to [disable ReCaptcha](#enable-switch), but [enabling faking](#faking-recaptcha-scores) is mandatory to enable faking robot responses using `is_robot` on live requests.

 Inside your tests, you can fake a response made by a human or robot by simply using the `fakeHuman()` and `fakeRobot()` methods, which will score `1.0` or `0.0` respectively for all subsequent requests.